kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 #### Alpha

-- Feature implemented behind an envar?
+- Feature implemented behind a command line flag `--experimental-openapiv3`
 - Existing explain tests are working or adapted for new implementation

 #### Beta

-- kube-OpenAPI JSON deserialization is optimized to take less than 150ms on most machines
+- kube-OpenAPI v3 JSON deserialization is optimized to take less than 150ms on most machines

 #### GA